Pass-through with Price Dispersion: Equilibrium Characterization

 \subsection{Symmetric Firms}

-When the consideration structure treats all firms symmetrically, for instance, when consumers randomly sample firms or when firms are arranged symmetrically in geographic or product space--equilibrium takes a particularly simple form.
-The key insight is that symmetric competition leads to a common distribution of market power, though firms still mix over different prices in equilibrium.
+When the consideration structure treats all firms symmetrically (for instance, when consumers randomly sample firms or when firms are arranged symmetrically in geographic or product space), equilibrium has a simple form: symmetric competition leads to a common distribution of market power.

 \begin{definition} The structure $\{\alpha_S\}$ is \emph{symmetric} if $\alpha_S$ depends only on $|S|$, not on the identity of firms in $S$. \end{definition}